Thor-tech-of-metal/repo-scala-frameworks/ImagesSwaggerPlayFramework/README.md

 Run the following from your project root directory.

 1) The command will create a docker image and tag it using name and version
-2) It will run the docker image using the tag name
+2) It will run the docker image using the tag name and link it with to the  **cassandra** docker container created previously
-3) It will find the dcoker ip machine.
+3) It will find the docker ip machine.
 4) It will print all active containers, from there you can get your IMAGE_ID and CONTAINER_ID
 5) It will execute the bash command line of the  docker image.

-show docker containers
-docker ps -a

-show images
-docker images

 > **_images:v1_**